Luxury Travel to China

 - Discover the capital, Beijing, an endlessly fascinating city with a wealth of historic sights.

 - Experience the thrill of Shanghai, with its bright lights and epic skyline.

 - Discover the smaller, but no less fascinating cities of Chengdu, where you can meet its resident pandas, and Xi’an, the home of the Terracotta Warriors.

-- Discover Tibet, affectionately known as ‘the roof of the world’.
-The source of much controversy, Tibet is exceptionally beautiful and home to magnificent monasteries and surrounded by snow-capped mountain peaks.
+- Discover Tibet, affectionately known as ‘the roof of the world’, home to magnificent monasteries and surrounded by snow-capped mountain peaks.

 China has so much to offer and is the kind of place you can come back to time and time again and always discover something new.
 Yes, it can seem daunting at times, but with expert local guides and insider knowledge, it becomes entirely manageable and utterly magical.

 Whilst the weather is a big deciding factor when it comes to travelling in China, it's also really important to pay attention to the dates of national holidays when visitor numbers swell.
 Weather wise, the best times to visit China are the shoulder seasons - February to April and then September to October.
 China has three Golden Week holidays: the May Day holiday, the National Day holiday, and the Spring Festival holiday and these are peak times for domestic tourism.
 The exact dates of these change every year, so it's worth checking with your travel designer.